PhotoWorkout/adr-website/content/posts/hugo-cheat-sheet.md

 - pull: Fetch from and integrate with another repository or a local branch
 - push: Update remote refs along with associated objects

-## Hugo Commands Cheat Sheet (hugo help)
+## Hugo Commands Cheat Sheet

 Hugo is a powerful and flexible static site generator designed to build websites efficiently and easily.
 Built with love by spf13 and friends in Go, Hugo has a wide range of commands to make your web development experience smooth and enjoyable.
 Complete documentation is available at https://gohugo.io/.
 In this Hugo Commands Cheat Sheet, we will highlight some of the most commonly used commands that everyday users may need.

 ### Everyday Hugo Commands
 - hugo: The main command used to build your Hugo site.
 - hugo server: A high-performance web server for local development.
-It watches for changes in your files and - automatically refreshes the browser. hugo new: Create new content for your site, such as a blog post or a new page. hugo list: List various types of content, like drafts, future-dated posts, or expired content. hugo version: Print the version number of Hugo installed on your machine. hugo mod: Various helpers for working with Hugo Modules, which allow you to extend and organize your site's functionality. hugo deploy: Deploy your site to a cloud provider, such as AWS S3, Google Cloud Storage, or Azure Blob Storage.
+It watches for changes in your files and - automatically refreshes the browser.
+- hugo new: Create new content for your site, such as a blog post or a new page.
+- hugo list: List various types of content, like drafts, future-dated posts, or expired content.
+- hugo version: Print the version number of Hugo installed on your machine.
+- hugo mod: Various helpers for working with Hugo Modules, which allow you to extend and organize your site's functionality.
+- hugo deploy: Deploy your site to a cloud provider, such as AWS S3, Google Cloud Storage, or Azure Blob Storage.

 ### Useful Flags
 - -D, --buildDrafts: Include content marked as a draft during the build process.